 Phonics teaches children the link between letters and the sounds they make.
-It comes after phonological processing.
-Phonics makes up the 2nd stage of a structured literacy program.
+Phonics is the 2nd step of the reading processs.
+You teach phonics after teaching your child phonological awareness.

 Phonics instruction provides children with skills for blending individual sounds into words.
 It involves lightening fast connections between different parts of the brain, where a person must: